SharvanKumarChaudhary/-API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 ## Tools used :-
 PYTHON :- The primary programming language for the project.

-Requests Library :- Matplotlib.pyplot and seaborn for plotting.
+Library :- Matplotlib.pyplot and seaborn for plotting.

 ## Platform used :-
 VS Code :- used for writing and tasting python code.